 Attractive features of the church include the much-admired Poppyhead pews, each one thought to be of a unique design.
 The beautiful east window depicting the Crucifixion is of hand-painted enamel, rather than, as is often supposed, stained glass.
 It dates from c.1850, and is probably German.
 The lovely statue of Mary, in the Lady Chapel, was given to the church in 1914.
-In 1988, a superb copy of Andrei Rublev?s famous icon of the Holy Trinity was placed in the north aisle, a gift from its maker, the late Archimandrite David of Walsingham.
+In 1988, a superb copy of the famous icon of the Holy Trinity by Andrei Rublev was placed in the north aisle, a gift from its maker, the late Archimandrite David of Walsingham.

 Church buildings require occasional reordering to meet the changing needs of the people.
 To this end, here at St Clement?s, the Chancel area was reordered in the mid-1990s and a Nave Altar introduced.
 The Lady Chapel also received some refurbishment, the work being completed in 1998.
 A handsome timber screen, made in 1915 by Essex craftsmen, was transferred from another church in the Diocese and placed in the arch between the chapel and the south aisle.
-Three pieces of beautiful wrought-iron work, by the renowned Victorian architect John Bodley, originally placed in St Matthew?s, Westminster, now form features of the chapel: the gates to the timber screen, the gates between the chapel and the chancel, and the bracket above Our Lady?s statue.
+Three pieces of beautiful wrought-iron work, by the renowned Victorian architect John Bodley, originally placed in St Matthew?s, Westminster, now form features of the chapel: the gates to the timber screen, the gates between the chapel and the chancel, and the bracket above the statue of Our Lady.

 It is remarkable that in the whole of the 20th Century, only four Rectors served the parish.
 Canon Robert Stuart King succeeded his father in 1892 and served until his death in 1950.
 He was followed by Father John Head, Rector until 1973.
 Father Raymond Smith then served until 1986, and was succeeded by Father Stephen Jones who served until 2001.
 Fr Kenneth Havey was Rector at St Clement`s from 2002 until 2013.
 Our present Parish Priest, Fr.
 Clive Hillman, came to us in January 2014.